simonangel-fong/Note_Tech/cloud/terraform/resource/resource.md

 - `Resources`

-  - the most important element in the Terraform language.
-  - Each `resource block` **describes** one or more **infrastructure objects**, such as virtual networks, compute instances, or higher-level components such as DNS records.
+  - **describes** one or more **infrastructure objects**, such as virtual networks, compute instances, or higher-level components such as DNS records.

-- `Resource Blocks`

-  - used to document the syntax for declaring resources.

 - `Resource Behavior`